Cosmic acceleration and the Hubble tension from baryon acoustic oscillation data

-In 1998, observations of type Ia supernovae (SNe Ia) discovered that the Universe is experiencing accelerated expansion \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}.
-To introduce an effective gravitational repulsive force that explains the current accelerated expansion, the cosmological constant is one of the simplest choices.
-The model that includes $5\%$ baryonic matter, $25\%$ cold dark matter (CDM), $70\%$ cosmological constant, as well as small contributions from massive neutrinos and radiation, is called $\Lambda$CDM model.
-Although the $\Lambda$CDM model is consistent with observations, its theoretical estimation of vacuum energy is larger than the astronomical measurements by many orders of magnitude \cite{Weinberg:1988cp}, and it faces the fine tuning and coincidence problems.
+In 1998, observations of type Ia supernovae (SNe Ia) discovered that the Universe is experiencing accelerated expansion.\ucite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns} To introduce an effective gravitational repulsive force that explains the current accelerated expansion, the cosmological constant $\Lambda$ is one of the simplest choices.
+The model that includes $5\%$ baryonic matter, $25\%$ cold dark matter (CDM), $70\%$ cosmological constant, as well as small contributions from massive neutrinos and radiation, is called the $\Lambda$CDM model.
+Although the $\Lambda$CDM model is consistent with observations, its theoretical estimation of vacuum energy is larger than the astronomical measurements by many orders of magnitude,\ucite{Weinberg:1988cp} and it faces the fine tuning and coincidence problems.
 In addition to these problems, there are other issues such as the Hubble tension.
-There is a $5.3\sigma$ discrepancy between the Hubble constant derived from early Universe probes of cosmic microwave background (CMB) \cite{Planck:2018vyg} and that from local measurements obtained by SNe Ia observations \cite{Riess:2022mme}.
-The CMB measurement on the Hubble constant depends on the $\Lambda$CDM model.
+There is a $\sim 6\sigma$ discrepancy between the Hubble constant derived from early Universe probes of cosmic microwave background (CMB)\ucite{Planck:2018vyg} and that from local measurements obtained by SNe Ia observations.\ucite{Riess:2022mme,Riess:2025chq} The CMB measurement of the Hubble constant depends on the $\Lambda$CDM model.
 The local measurements from low-redshift SNe Ia are independent of cosmological models, but they suffer the zero-point calibration problem.